 Assuming, based on glossy brochures, that the island of Cebu is pristine and lined with white-sand beachfront resorts.
 Cebu is the country’s second-largest city by population, after the densely packed capital of Manila.You’re better off heading out to a more pristine and less commercially developed island.

 Without the Fast Track VIP airport service, you can get stuck for hours in immigration; with the service, an airport concierge whisks you through a special immigration line, assists with luggage, and helps you navigate to your waiting vehicle.

 In major restaurants and hotels, a built-in 10% service charge is pooled among the staff, so you needn’t tip.
 In smaller establishments, it’s best to leave a couple hundred pesos ($2–$5), depending on the bill.
 A couple on a full-day tour might want to tip their private guide $20, and their driver $10.

 Gypsy cabs at the airports that claim their meter is not working.
 Take only metered yellow cabs, or splurge a little to hire a car from your hotel ahead of time and avoid long rush-hour or rainy-day queues.

-For men, a bespoke Barong Tagalog—the Philippines national dress shirt.
+A bespoke Barong Tagalog—the Philippines national dress shirt for men.
 It is the ideal tropical wear, lightweight and breathable yet formal enough for a wedding.
 Silk Cocoon, in Manila’s Makati financial district, offers a well curated selection; some of their limited-edition pieces are designed and hand-painted by famous national artists.